gabrieljamesknight/SongAssist/README.md

 be a somewhat compromised experience in attempting to cater to all musicians.

 SongAssist is a web application that aims to solve this problem by providing extensive stem-separation features that allow for
-stem-splitting of any MP3 file uploaded by the user and AI-assisted tips on emulating the guitar playing in the song along with
-generation of musical notation where possible.
-The application aims to be accessible to any guitarist, even with limited technical
-knowledge SongAssist should be straightforward to use without any confusion.
+stem-splitting of any MP3 file uploaded by the user in which the user can choose to listen to just the guitar or playback of the song without guitar in order to play along.
+On top of stem-splitting, SongAssist also presents AI-assisted tips on emulating the guitar playing in the song along with generation of musical notation where possible.
+The application aims to be accessible to any guitarist, even with limited technical knowledge SongAssist should be straightforward to use without any confusion.

-In order to achieve all of this functionality, the project will involve web app development, user-interface design, AI-powered stem-splitting, audio file manipulation and local data storage.
+In order to achieve all of this functionality, the project will involve web app development, user-interface design,
+AI-powered stem-splitting, audio file manipulation and local data storage.

 ________________________________________